-The TROVIS 5573 Heating and District Heating Controller is used to control up to two control circuits:
+The TROVIS 5573 Heating and District Heating Controller is used to control max. two control circuits:

-- Control of a primary heat exchanger or boiler with one mixing heating circuit and one non-mixing heating circuit (both outdoor-temperature-compensated) and control of DHW heating in the secondary circuit - Outdoor-temperature-compensated buffer storage tank control with solid fuel boiler and solar circuit control - Control of one outdoor-temperature-compensated heating circuit and a DHW heating with two valves in the primary circuit - Control of two outdoor-temperature-compensated heating circuits with two valves in the primary circuit
+- Control of a primary heat exchanger or boiler with one mixing heating circuit and one non-mixing heating circuit (both outdoor-temperature-compensated) or control of DHW heating in the secondary circuit - Outdoor-temperature-compensated buffer storage tank control with solid fuel boiler and solar circuit control - Control of one outdoor-temperature-compensated heating circuit and a DHW heating with two valves in the primary circuit - Control of two outdoor-temperature-compensated heating circuits with two valves in the primary circuit

-The heating controller is designed to operate under exactly defined conditions.
-Therefore, operators must ensure that the heating controller is only used in operating conditions that meet the specifications used at the ordering stage.
-In case operators intend to use the heating and district heating controller in applications or conditions other than those specified, contact SAMSON.
+The controller is designed to operate under exactly defined conditions.
+Therefore, operators must ensure that the controller is only used in operating conditions that meet the specifications used at the ordering stage.
+In case operators intend to use the controller in other applications or conditions than specified, contact SAMSON.

-SAMSON does not assume any liability for damage resulting from the failure to use the device for its intended purpose or for damage caused by external forces or any other external factors
+SAMSON does not assume any liability for damage resulting from the failure to use the device for its intended purpose or for damage caused by external forces or any other external factors.